On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 9

-Admission rate of pregnant women admitted to hospital within 24 hours of refusal of admission
+Rate of admission of pregnant women to the hospital within 24 hours of denied hospitalization

-Proportion (%) of pregnant women admitted to hospital within 24 hours of refusal of admission as a proportion of all pregnant women admitted
+Share (%) of pregnant women admitted to hospital within 24 hours of denied hospitalization from the total number of hospitalized pregnant women

 Quarterly